 - Imaging Tests- It includes X-ray, ultrasound and MRI for visualizing the joints.

 - Blood tests- Blood samples are collected to test the presence of pathogens, levels of inflammations, and for the presence of antibodies.

 - Joint fluid analysis – In this procedure, fluid from the joints are drawn to analysis the cause for the inflammations in the joints.

-Apart from the paracetamol, sprays and other medicines, Non-steroidal anti-inflammatory drugs are also prescribed by the doctors which help in reducing both the pain and the inflammation.
+Apart from painkillers, sprays and other medicines, non-steroidal anti-inflammatory drugs are prescribed by the doctors, which help in reducing both the pain and the inflammation.